Rachid-Koucha/crtn/README.md

 - **CRTN_MBX_MAX**: Maximum number of semaphores (64 by default);
 - **CRTN_SEM_MAX**: Maximum number of semaphores (64 by default);
 - **CRTN_STACK_SIZE**: Size in bytes of the stack of stackless/stackful coroutines (16384 by default).

+## <a name="9_Perf_cons"></a>9 Performance considerations

+In several situations, user level scheduled coroutines are more optimal than threads which require a context switch in the Linux kernel for the scheduling.
+They may also offer better performances than programs written in the caller/callee model.
+For example, in recursive applications, they don't require to pop all the stack frames to return a result.

+But the underlying layer of `crtn` is based on the `get/make/swapcontext()` services.
+The latters trigger the `rt_sigprocmask()` system call to save/restore the signal mask.
+This is a drawback for some performance critical applications.

+If high performances are required, one may consider reimplementing `get/make/swapcontext()` services without the call to `rt_sigprocmask()`.